Upbeat Communities provides support to refugees and asylum seekers at different stages of their journeys.

 We want to enable people to rebuild their lives and begin to thrive in their new home.
 We listen to what they need and design training and programmes to help people achieve their goals.

-Employment & Enterprise - We deliver a range of training and mentoring support to refugees to find work, identify education and training needs and explore setting up their own business.
+Employment & Enterprise - we deliver a range of training and mentoring to support refugees in finding work.
+We identify education and training needs and explore options for setting up businesses.
 This support is tailored to the needs of the participants and delivered flexibly to ensure appropriate engagement.

-Refugee Housing - It is difficult for refugees to find decent, affordable accommodation once they have been granted refugee status.
-We provide good quality properties for refugees to rent and also support our tenants to move on in life by helping them navigate the challenges of setting up bank accounts, registering for benefits, paying bills and finding work.
+Refugee Housing - we run Host Derby to offer temporary accommodation for destitute asylum seekers.
+We also provide good quality properties for refugees to rent and support our tenants to move on in life by helping them navigate the challenges of setting up bank accounts, registering for benefits and paying bills.

-Social Enterprise Development - We have developed a number of social enterprise activities that provide employment opportunities as well as generate income for us to be able to carry out our charitable aims.
-Our current enterprise activities include Laziz, a catering business set up to provide work for refugee and migrant women, and Derby Language School, providing language learning for both refugees and local people - www.derbylanguageschool.com
+Social Enterprise Development - we have developed a number of social enterprise activities that provide employment opportunities as well as generate income for us to be able to carry out our charitable aims.
+These include Laziz, a catering business set up to provide work for refugee and migrant women, and Derby Language School, providing language learning for local people.

-In order for refugees to thrive they need to feel part of a welcoming community.
-Our awareness raising activities help the local settled community understand better the challenges refugees face and the contribution they bring.
+In order for refugees and asylum seekers to thrive they need to feel part of a welcoming society.
+Our awareness-raising activities help the local settled community better understand the challenges these people face and the contribution they bring.
 Through events, training and volunteering opportunities we help build understanding between cultures and opportunities for friendships to be built.

-Our work is generously supported by the following organisations:
+Our work has been generously supported by the following organisations: